 Just like the goal, if you lack clarity on exactly what you are going to work on, it will be very difficult to enter a state of flow.
 You will either switch between multiple tasks too quickly or get distracted much more easily – both are serious detriments to achieving flow.

-Multitasking creates a web of distractions that can make it impossible to achieve flow, so try to focus on one important task at a time.
+Multitasking creates a web of distractions that can make it impossible to achieve a flow state, so try to focus on one important task at a time.

 3. Eliminate All Distractions and Avoid Interruptions